What is an Industrial Disease?

 Repetitive Strain Injury (RSI)

 What is Repetitive Strain Injury (RSI)?
-This serves as a convenient umbrella term for examining a number of different medical conditions.
+Quick Enquiries: Click Here to call 0113 200 9787 This serves as a convenient umbrella term for examining a number of different medical conditions.
 Another term associated with these type of injuries is work-related upper limb disorder (WRULD).
-The condition mainly affects parts of the upper body, such as the: Forearm and elbows Wrists and hands Neck and…
+The condition mainly affects parts of the upper body, such as the: Forearm…

 Skin Conditions / Work-Related Dermatitis

 What is Dermatitis?
 Dermatitis is an inflammation of the skin.
 A type of eczema.
 Eczema is a group name for conditions that cause the skin to become dry and irritated.
-What are the Symptoms ?
+What are the Symptoms?
 The skin will become red, swollen and sore.
 Sometimes with small blisters, resulting from direct irritation of the skin.
-Diagnosis…
+Diagnosis of…